Pope Adrian IV: Death

-Pope Adrian died in Anagni—to whence he had retired for security against the Emperor—from quinsy (Note: The 16th-century martyrologist John Foxe later said that this had been caused by the Pope choking on a fly.) on 1 September 1159.
+Pope Adrian died in Anagni—where he had retired for security against the Emperor—from quinsy (Note: The 16th-century martyrologist John Foxe later said that this had been caused by the Pope choking on a fly.) on 1 September 1159.
 He was buried in St Peter's on 4 September 1159.

 One of his final acts was the blessing of his preferred successor, Bernard, Cardinal-Bishop of Porto, (Note: The letter of the law, as expressed by Cardinal Pietro Senex in 1130 that "there must be no mention of the successor before the Pope is buried", was widely ignored.) testified Eberhard, Bishop of Bamberg to the Conclave.
 The election of Bernard—as a candidate acceptable to the Emperor—may have avoided the future schism.